presslabs/cobalt/docs/planning/architecture.md

 ![API & engine schema](assets/api-and-engine.png  "API & Engine Schema")

-#### Pros
+#### Separate Pros

 - The etcd cluster is internal to the storage box cluster.
 There is no need for any other node types to communicate with it
 - One less layer of complexity: if a problem occurs, the entire logic resides in one place.
 Network connectivity issues are less likely to be the problem.

-#### Cons
+#### Separate Cons

 - Full failure: if the node is down for some reason, none of its components will do their job.
 Unlike in the first architecture implementation, this one does not permit sending requests to be processed by the API and scheduled later, when the storage node is restored to a functional state

 ---